 The Westmont in San Francisco program offers unique opportunities to select internship experiences in physical and occupational therapy, corporate fitness, strength and conditioning, and physician assistant programs.
-In addition, an optional research tutorial is available for students.

-Students can take part in a research internship program hosted at the University of Bath, in Bath, England where kinesiology students participated in several research projects alongside Westmont faculty, University of Bath faculty and doctoral graduate students.
+Students can take part in a research program hosted at the University of Bath, in Bath, England where kinesiology students participate in several research projects alongside Westmont faculty, University of Bath faculty and doctoral graduate students.
 Note: This program does not run every summer.